Animal Flight

 Background

-This movement strategy is a simplification of a mathematical concept called a random walk.
-Random walks are studied in many different disciplines and have been found to be good models for animal behavior, specifically deep sea Albatross hunting.
-In this part of the lab you will approximate a type of random walk (called a “Lévy Flight”) performed by albatrosses using a LevyMove class, then you’ll get to see your class used in a simulation.
+The type of movement in ContinueMove is a special kind of random movement pattern more generally called a random walk.
+Different types of random walks show up in many different disciplines for many different reasons, from the movement of stocks in finance to the movement of Albatross as they hunt.
+The latter application is the inspiration for the simulation you’ll work on here.
+In this part of the lab you will approximate a type of random walk (called a “Lévy Flight”) performed by albatrosses.
+You’ll make a new movement class (LevyMove), then you’ll get to see your class used in a simulation.

 Lévy Flight & LevyMove